dacaraway/coin_collector/GameDesignDoc.md

 promted to enter their name and press start.
 There will be four other pieces of data on the screen, the score, the current level, the health meter, and the amount of lives the player has remaining.

-Note: the background will be of different classical Mario scenes for each level such as peaches castle, or a greenery, but have yet to be completely established.
+Note: the background will be of different classical Mario scenes for each level such as Peach's (the princess) castle , or a greenery, but have yet to be completely established.